doomsdayprod1337-ops/financebotshop/NETLIFY_DEPLOYMENT.md

 ## 🎉 **Success!**

-Once deployed, your Genesis Market will be live with:
+Once deployed, your Reaper Market will be live with:
 - 🔐 Full authentication system
 - 👥 User registration & login
 - 👑 Admin panel access